Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: Tunnel junction characterization

 \section{Tunnel junction characterization}

 Using the schematics from the upper part of Fig.~\ref{fig1}(c), we now characterize transport and noise properties of the~TJ.
 Here, we can safely neglect the contribution to the measured resistance from both interfaces C$1$(C$2$)/NbSe$_2$ and from the flake itself since these resistances are limited by no more than approximately~$100\,\Omega$, see the inset of Fig.~\ref{fig1}(b).
-In high enough magnetic fields, TJ's $I$-$V$ characteristics is linear at both $T=4.2\,\text{K}$ and $0.7\,\text{K}$ so that the differential conductance, $G_{\text{t}}=dI_{\text{t}}/dV_{\text{t}}$, is bias-independent, see red circles in Fig.~\ref{fig2}(a) for the normalized to high bias voltage data at $T=0.7\,\text{K}$ in the magnetic field $B=5.1\,\text{T}$.
+In high enough magnetic fields, TJ's $I$-$V$ curve is linear at both $T=4.2\,\text{K}$ and $0.7\,\text{K}$ so that the differential conductance, $G_{\text{t}}=dI_{\text{t}}/dV_{\text{t}}$, is bias-independent, see red circles in Fig.~\ref{fig2}(a) for the normalized to high bias voltage data at $T=0.7\,\text{K}$ in the magnetic field $B=5.1\,\text{T}$.
 Upon decreasing~$B$, $G_{\text{t}}(V_{\text{t}})$ starts demonstrating features inherent to NS-contacts in the tunnelling regime.
 Namely, we observe the peaks in $G_{\text{t}}(V_{\text{t}})$ curves which are most pronounced in $B=0$ (blue circles).
 Moreover, these peaks smooth out upon increasing temperature (yellow circles).
+The corresponding $IV$-curves are demonstrated in Supplementary Material Fig.~S4.

 Quantitative description of differential conductance curves of NS-contacts is usually performed by comparison to the behavior predicted by the BTK-model~\cite{Blonder1982},